Duchess of York joins royal Christmas service at Sandringham

 “Sarah’s girls are her so it’s nice to have here with her girls – Eugenie and Beatrice are lovely.”

-Away from the well-wishers was a lone protester kept some distance from the church waving a Palestinian flag.
+Away from the well-wishers was a lone protester, who kept some distance from the church waving a Palestinian flag.